Repairs, replacements and refunds

 bought at full price or on sale

-If you bought the item at full price but when you bring it back it is now reduced, you are entitled to a refund of the price you paid or a replacement of similar value (whichever is more appropriate)
+If you bought the item at full price but when you bring it back it is now reduced, you have a right to a refund of the price you paid or a replacement of similar value (whichever is more appropriate)

-However, if the item was reduced because of some fault and you were told about this before buying it, you may not be entitled to remedies
+However, if the item was reduced because of some fault and you were told about this before buying it, you may not have a right to remedies

 What should I do to get a refund, repair or replacement?

-If you have a problem with a product or service, or you feel you have been misled about the product, you should speak to the seller first.
+If you have a problem with a product or service, or you feel you have been misled about the product, speak to the seller first.

 The seller can ask you for proof of purchase.
 This can be a receipt, invoice or credit or debit card statement.